Overview

 These highly sensitive procedures, done near the nerves causing the pain, can alleviate headaches in some patients for six months or more.

 Botox® injections are another procedure that can be done to alleviate pain.
 In 2010, the FDA approved Botox for the treatment of migraine headaches.
 This involves Botox injections in different areas of the head and neck as needed.
-Pain relief typically will last three to four months after a treatment, and the procedure can be done three to four times a year.
+Pain relief typically lasts three to four months after a treatment, and the procedure can be done three to four times a year.
 Pain management specialists often work in collaboration with neurological specialists who also perform Botox treatments.

 Complex Regional Pain Syndrome (CRPS)